FailAcademy/learning/wdp-vancouver/_slides/week-08/01-intro-to-angular.md

 # Exercise 3

 Implement the necessary interface for the Class/Classes you created in Exercise 2.
-- If your class has methods, make sure you add them in your interface too.
+- If your Class has methods, make sure you add them in your interface too.
 - How do you *implement* a Class Interface?